jerryjappinen/Servant/sites/servant/documentation/backend/servant-objects.md

 ServantObjects don't have public properties.
 All properties are protexted and accessed via protected or public getter methods.

-The base class has one property, the ServantMain object:
+The base class has one property, the main Servant object:

 ##### backend/classes/object.php
 	// Properties